Gibberlings3/Imoen4Ever/imoen_forever/readme.imoen_forever.english.txt

 1. NPC commenting on Imoen being taken but released by the Cowled Wizards, to fire in chapter 2 or 3 or also at the neginning in Brynnlaw until Imoen is taken to Spellhold:
 Global("C#IM_ImoenStays","GLOBAL",1)

-NPC talk to Imoen after Spellhold and explicitely address the fact that she was taken twice, or that she was still taken by Irenicus although the Coweld Wizards let her go the first time he tried to take her with him at the Promenade fight: Global("C#IM_ImoenStays","GLOBAL",3)
+NPC talk to Imoen after Spellhold and explicitely address the fact that she was taken twice, or that she was still taken by Irenicus although the Cowled Wizards let her go the first time he tried to take her with him at the Promenade fight: Global("C#IM_ImoenStays","GLOBAL",3)

 Modder compatibility notes for SoD: